The straightening of the river in the 1930s had a big impact on the B&O facilities in downtown Chicago.

 Since I'm learning how to use the LoC's collection of Sanborn Maps, I checked out the map to the north, 71.
 The GTW freight house is along the river and Pere Marquette has one sandwiched between the GTW freight house and the train shed of Grand Central Station.

-I shared the MWRD post with another group, but Facebook won't give me to the link to it. :-(
+I shared the MWRD post with another group, but Facebook won't give me a link to it. :-(

 No comments: